jurassic73/nanoleaf_build_notes/README.md

 Think that does it for items to print.

 Bill of Materials<br>
+Quantities in question will be determined by your specifc build requirements.<br>
 Filament - I used PLA.
 Has held up nicely.
-The LEDs don't get hot so no worries on heat.
+The LEDs don't get hot so no worries on heat.<br>
 (1) Roll White 1.75mm PLA<br>
 (1) Roll Black 1.75mm PLA<br>
 (1) Roll Silver 1.75mm PLA(you don't have to print the electronics box in silver but I found it blended in better and a roll of silver came with my printer)<br>